 Eleni Christodoulou holds a BA (Honours) in Modern History (First Class), an MA in Political Science (Merit) and an MA in Diplomacy (Distinction).
 She received her PhD in Political Science from the University of Birmingham, UK in 2015.
 Her undergraduate thesis, on the history of the Birmingham School of Jewellery, was awarded the WHB Court Memorial Prize and the Baxter Prize in Local History.
 Her doctoral thesis, titled ‘The Politics of Peace Education in Cyprus’, investigated the discursive power struggle over education in the context of the Cyprus Conflict and was funded by the Economic and Social Research Council in the UK.
-During her doctoral studies, she was a Universitas 21 PhD Fellow at the University of New South Wales, Australia, a PhD visiting researcher at the University of Tübingen, Germany, and completed an ESRC-funded placement at the Scrutiny Unit of the British Parliament.
+Eleni has been a Universitas 21 PhD Fellow at the University of New South Wales, Australia, a PhD visiting researcher at the University of Tübingen, Germany, and completed an ESRC-funded placement at the Scrutiny Unit of the British Parliament.
 She has also taught three undergraduate classes at the School of Government and Society, University of Birmingham.
-From 2014 to 2016, Eleni worked as a high-school teacher at a private school in Cyprus, where she taught history and politics for ISCED Level 2 and 3.
+From 2014 to 2016, Eleni was Head of Politics at a private school in Cyprus, where she taught history and politics for ISCED Level 2 and 3.

 Eleni is particularly interested in research transfer and research impact, as part of the attempt to bridge the gap between academia and practice.
-She has consulted and cooperated with national and international organisations such as UNESCO; UNESCO MGEIP; APCEIU; Engagement Global; German Commission for UNESCO; the German Foreign Office, as well as the German Federal Ministry of Education.
+She has consulted and cooperated with national and international organisations such as UNESCO; UNESCO MGEIP; APCEIU; EUROCLIO, Evens Foundation; Engagement Global; German Commission for UNESCO; the German Foreign Office, as well as the German Federal Ministry of Education.
 She is an active member of ICAS MP, and organised its 2018 workshop on ‘Negotiating History Education in Conflict and Post-Conflict Settings’ in New Delhi, India.
 Other events include organisation of workshops and public events with teachers and policymakers on PVE-E in UNESCO HQs in Paris and Leibniz HQs in Berlin.
 She was also one of the lead authors and member of the editorial board of the recent project on Textbooks for Sustainable Development (see here).
 Her work has been featured in media outlets such as The Economist, the Frankfurter Allgemeine Zeitung, Die Welt and Der Mediendienst Integration.

 Her research is interdisciplinary, investigating the role of education in peace and conflict through the lens of security.
-Her first project at the GEI focuses on resistance to peace education in the conflict-ridden island of Cyprus, in particular on resistance towards efforts to change the history textbooks to make them more inclusive.
-It examines whether the Orthodox Church in Cyprus has been a ‘securitising’ or ‘desecuritising’ force with regards to proposed changes to history textbooks.
-Eleni’s second project analyses international discourses and practices of preventing violent extremism through education, with a particular in-depth study of the German context.
-Her research interests include ontological security; history and collective memory; pedagogical peacebuilding through textbook revisions; Gramsci and peace education; education for sustainable development and global citizenship; prevention of violent extremism; and the role of religious stakeholders in peace and conflict.
+Her first project at the GEI focused on resistance to peace education in the conflict-ridden island of Cyprus, and examined whether the Orthodox Church in Cyprus has been a ‘securitising’ or ‘desecuritising’ force with regards to proposed changes to history textbooks.
+Eleni’s second project analysed international discourses and practices of preventing violent extremism through education, with a particular in-depth study of the German context.
+Her research interests include ontological security; history and collective memory; pedagogical peacebuilding through textbook revisions; Gramsci and peace education; education for sustainable development and global citizenship; prevention of violent extremism; digital resilience; education diplomacy.

 - Christodoulou, E., Mochizuki, Y. Schreiber, R. (2017), 'Introduction: Textbooks for Sustainable Development’ in Textbooks for Sustainable Development, UNESCO MGIEP, New Delhi, pp.11-33. (see here)